 Blast from the past: 19th-century children’s letters

-Ask students to describe how the novel depicted life for Julia, Daniel and Jarvis, using specific examples from the text.
+Ask students to describe how the novel depicted life for Julia, Daniel, and Jarvis, using specific examples from the text.
 Then have them read letters from real girls who lived on the Nebraska plains in the late 19th century.
-What similarities and differences do they find between the fictional depiction and the real-life depictions?
+What similarities and differences do they find between the fictional depictions and the real-life depictions?

 Letters from Ella